mfisher5/EGC-Salish-Sea/test-lane-1/README.md

 ## Test Sequencing Lane (L1)

-I have separated the workflow for analyzing the test sequencing lane data because this lane was sequenced as PE150 instead of PE300; as a result, the target sequences are only partially sequences and there is a gap (13bp for Leray, 118bp for BF3) between the forward and reverse sequences.
+I have separated the workflow for analyzing the test sequencing lane data because this lane was sequenced as PE150 instead of PE300; as a result, the target sequences are only partial sequences and there is a gap (13bp for Leray, 118bp for BF3) between the forward and reverse sequences.

 I'm going to try to make this work anyway, to see if I can still answer the following questions intended for the test lane: